front-matter/docs/README.md

-# The Rogue Scholar Documentation
+# Front Matter Documentation

-This is a documentation repository for the Rogue Scholar project.
+This is a documentation repository for the Front Matter organization.
 It is built using [Nextra](https://nextra.site).

 ## License